bacor/delasol/corpora/marot-de-beze/README.md

 - **Project Properties.** Add title, subtitle, lyricist, copyright as metadata to the project properties.
 Standard copyright message `Copyright © Bas Cornelissen 2024; CC BY-SA 4.0`.
 Insert the work id (e.g. `MdB026`) in the field 'Work number' and add a new property 'Editor' with the editor (e.g. `Bas Cornelissen`).

 ### Lyrics
 - **Lyrics line 1**: The original lyrics, without alterations.
-The original lyrics are often printed as whole words, then the words will be split following modern hyphenation, but hyphens are omitted.
-Hyphens in the original are included as en-dashes (–) at the previous syllable.
+  - The original lyrics are often printed as whole words, then the words will be split following modern hyphenation, but hyphens are omitted.
+  - Hyphens in the original are included as en-dashes (–) at the previous syllable.
+  - When an n is omitted and written as a tilde-like symbol above the previous vowel, transcribe it like so: `d'hõneurs` (for the modern _d'honneurs_), `dõc` (_donc_), etc.
+  - Transcribe a `u` when used instead of `v`, as in `deliurance` (_delivrance_ )
+  - Do extend lyrics with underscores for tied notes.
 - **Lyrics line 2**: modernized spelling including hyphenation, following the 1895 edition of Goudimels psalm settings.
-This line is set in italics.
+  - This line is set in italics.
+  - Copy the interpunction from the 1895 edition, even if it differs from the interpunction in the original.
+  - Do extend lyrics with underscores for tied notes (or, as usual, normal dashes if they occur within a word).
-- **Lyrics line 3**: solmization syllables (see below)
+- **Lyrics line 3**: solmization syllables (see below).
+  - Do extend syllables with underscores for tied notes.

 ### Solmization syllables